uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 Companies investing in food and drink research in the UK may qualify for lower rates of corporation tax, under the government’s [R&D tax relief scheme](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief).

-### Ready to invest?

 **If you are thinking about investing in the UK, [contact our investment services team](https:www.invest.great.gov.uk/contact) about insights, connections and incentives.**

 ## UK food and drink industry specialisms
 ### Food and drink packaging
-The UK packaging industry is a large and developed sector with annual sales of £10.9 billion.
-Of this, £7.1 billion is used for food and drink.
+The UK packaging industry is a large and developed sector with annual sales of 10.9 billion GBP.
+Of this, 7.1 billion GBP is used for food and drink.
 The majority of UK production is sold in the UK and a majority of UK sales are made in the UK.

 There are 85,000 jobs in the packaging sector, representing 3% of UK manufacturing employment.